iulian-o/py_blackjack/README.md

       This file contains the program for the Blackjack game utilising instances and methods of the classes defined in the <bj_classes.py> file, the function defined in the <players.py> file, and other functions necessary for unrolling the game of Blackjack.

-The game is defined inside the <blackjac()> function and placed within a <while> loop: "while chips > 0:".
+The game is defined inside the <blackjack()> function and placed within a <while> loop: "while chips > 0:".
 Therefore, a round of the game can be played while the human player has at least 1 chip.
 The game ends when the human player remains without chips to bet.
 In that moment, the
 <new_game()> function is called, through which the player is asked if s/he want's to play again.
 In case of an afirmative answer, a new list
 players list is generated (for reseting the number of chips) and the human player has randomly assigned a player from the list of four and